 - Click the default policy name.

-- Click the + icon under the Policy Rules heading to add a new rule.
+- Click the + icon in the Policy Rules heading to add a new rule.

-- Click Save to save your policy updates.
+- Click OK to save your policy updates.

 - On the Default Policy page, drag the new rule to the top of the table so that it takes precedence over existing rules.